RateCity.com.au

 Some insurers may charge you a cancellation fee - typically around $30-$40, depending on the insurer.

-It’s also worth noting that the insurer can cancel your policy if it discovers you do not meet the conditions set when you signed up, including truthful information around your home, occupants or claim history.
+It’s also worth noting that the insurer can also cancel your policy if it discovers you do not meet the conditions set when you signed up, including truthful information around your home, occupants or claim history.

-Some insurers may even refund the premium you have paid, depending on whether or not you are in your cooling off period.
+Some may refund the premium you have paid, depending on whether or not you are in your cooling off period.
 Also, if an insurer cancels your policy, it may refund you a full or pro-rata amount of your unused premium - depending on its terms and conditions.

 Refunds for home insurance policies